metacpan/metacpan-cpan-extracted/distros/J/JavaScript-QuickJS/README.md

 FreeBSD, OpenBSD, & Cygwin work after a few patches that we apply when building this library.
 (Hopefully these will eventually merge into QuickJS.)

+# LIBATOMIC

+QuickJS uses C11 atomics.
+Most platforms implement that functionality in hardware, but others (e.g., arm32) don’t.
+To fill that void, we need to link to libatomic.

+This library’s build logic detects whether libatomic is necessary and will only link to it if needed.
+If, for some reason, you need manual control over that linking, set `JS_QUICKJS_LINK_LIBATOMIC` in the environment to 1 or a falsy value.

+If you don’t know what any of that means, you can probably ignore it.

 # SEE ALSO

 Other JavaScript modules on CPAN include: